Being a Resident reviewer requires 2-3 hours of prep, a half-day to a full day attendance at the review, and 1-2 hours post-review to read the report.

 Please note that Residents may only review programs other than their home program; for example, an Internal Medicine Resident will not be reviewing Internal Medicine.

 It is recognized that significant time is required to participate in the internal review process; however, internal reviews are a great enhancement to professional development.
 It encompasses the Manager Role – one of the seven domains of competence outlined in CanMEDS, and provides an opportunity to experience various specialties of medicine.
 Previous Resident reviewers have found that participating is an excellent learning experience.
+Internal Reviews are protected time off from clinical duties.

 Resident Doctors of BC would like to encourage all Residents in all locations to participate in the internal reviews.
 Reviews take place in Vancouver and funding may be made available to Residents who are willing to travel from distributed sites in order to participate.
 Please email email@example.com for more information and to sign up.